 * Note: Sourced definitions

-- MILD - 5 or 6 symptoms with mild disability, normal function requires substantially more effort than usual
+- Mild — five or six symptoms with mild disability, normal function requires substantially more effort than usual.

 - Partial remission – No or minimal symptoms for less than two months